-I went a "little extra" with standard white roses.
-I like the Vandelia roses because they open nicely and hold for a long time.
+This hydrangea bridal bouquet has la focal flowers, so I went with standard white roses to mingle in with the large blue blooms.
+I like the white Vandelia roses because they open nicely and hold for a long time.
 This bride wanted a Victorian feel, with a little antique look.

 The particular variety of roses I wanted weren't in season, so I simply boiled water, added several teabags, allowed the tea to cool completely and dipped the white flower heads into the strong tea.